mjbhobe/dl-pytorch/Tutorial.md

 I am **releasing this code as-is with no warranties of any kind under the MIT license**.
 Please feel free to use this in your projects, should you find it useful.
 Should you use it, please give me a mention :).

+I wrote this library much before I discovered `Pytorch Lightning`.
+If you are looking for a professional maintained library that can help you train your model efficiently on multiple GPUs/TPUs, then Lightning is the way to go.
+Mine is a very humble attempt to 'replicate' the Keras interface for training.

 |**NOTE**|
 |:---|
 |<font color='firebrick'>This tutorial is **work-in-progress** and is expected to change to some extend, especially if I enhance the `Pytorch Toolkit` with more functions.
 Do keep checking back for changes - I don't expect the API to change drastically henceforth</font>|